bpasero/debug-electron-vscode/README.md

 * Install the [Chrome Debug adapter](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome)
 * Add a breakpoint into `renderer.js`
 * Add a breakpoint into `main.js` (e.g. the event handler when the window closes)
+* Select the `Electron` target from the debug viewlet dropdown
 * Start the debugger (F5)

 # How it works